mikeyEcology/MLWIC2/README.md

          save_predictions = "model_predictions.txt", # how you want to name the raw output file
          make_output = TRUE, # if TRUE, this will produce a csv with a more friendly output output_name = "MLWIC2_output.csv", # if make_output==TRUE, this will be the name of your friendly output file num_cores = 4 # the number of cores you want to use on your computer.
-Try runnning parallel::detectCores() )
+Try runnning parallel::detectCores() to see what you have available.
+         )
 ```